Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

 Understand that when you start bargaining with yourself about why you should not meditate at the appointed time, you’re basically giving in to this.
 This is all too predictable.
 This is to be expected.

 Now that you know that you’re going to be playing all sorts of games with yourself, stick to your resolve.
-Stick to the game plan.
+Stick to the simple meditation steps for a beginner’s game plan.
 Understand that there’s a lot at stake.
 You are trying to get your life back.
 You’re trying to gain control of your emotional and mental processes.
 You can be so much more productive, and you can be so much more effective if you overcome your old patterns.

 Unfortunately, if you allow yourself to make all sorts of excuses and justifications to go back to your old way of thinking, you give up a tremendous future for convenience.
 You’ve grown to love your chains.